amikos-tech/chroma-cookbook/docs/running/running-chroma.md

   default it is `/chroma/chroma`
 - `-e ANONYMIZED_TELEMETRY=TRUE` allows you to turn on (`TRUE`) or off (`FALSE`) anonymous product telemetry which helps the Chroma team in making informed decisions about Chroma OSS and commercial direction.
-- `chromadb/chroma:latest` indicates the latest Chroma version but can be replaced with any valid tag if a prior version is needed (e.g. `chroma:0.4.24`)
+- `chromadb/chroma:5.11` indicates the Chroma release version.

 ### Docker Compose (Cloned Repo)